bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Comments</h4>

-Sass handles comments very similar to that of Haml.
-The standard CSS syntax, /* ... */, for comments works as intended within Sass however there is also a syntax for silent comments to completely remove a comment or lines of code from being compiled.
+<p>Sass handles comments very similar to that of Haml.
+The standard CSS
+syntax, /* ... */, for comments works as intended within Sass however there is also a syntax for silent comments to completely remove a comment or lines of code from being compiled.</p>

-The syntax for silent comments is two forward slashes, //, and any content on that line or nested below it will be omitted from computation.
-Notice in the example below how the // Omitted comment line is not rendered in the compiled CSS.
+<p>The syntax for silent comments is two forward slashes, //, and any
+content on that line or nested below it will be omitted from computation.
+Notice in the example below how the // Omitted comment line is not rendered in the compiled CSS.</p>

 <h4>Sass</h4>